Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs

 The proof for limbs of the form $\Limb_{t_0}^-$ is similar. \end{proof}

-\begin{cor} If $A$ is a rotation cycle under $m_3$ and is the union of two distinct cycles, then there exactly two limbs of $\Sone$ for which $A = \Theta(\Limb)$. \end{cor}

-The above result indicates that the dynamics of the limbs in $\Sone$ which have a rotation number are ``combinatorially full'', in the following sense.
+Corollary~\ref{cor:numofcomplimbs} indicates that the dynamics of the limbs in $\Sone$ which have a rotation number are ``combinatorially full'', in the following sense.
 Given a rotation set $A$ under $m_3$, which consists of two periodic cycles, then there exists a limb $\Limb \subset \Sone$ for which $A = \Theta(\Limb)$.
-In fact, if one considers the moduli space $\Sone / \mathcal{I}$, where $\mathcal{I}$ is the canonical involution $z \mapsto -z$, then there is precisely one limb corresponding to each rotation set $A$ of the form given above.
+In fact, if one considers the moduli space $\Sone / \mathcal{I}$, where $\mathcal{I}$ is the canonical involution $z \mapsto -z$ (so that $\Sone / \mathcal{I}$ is made up of affine conjugacy classes of cubic polynomials with a fixed critical point), then there is precisely one limb corresponding to each rotation set $A$ of the form given above.
 This is analogous to the case for the Mandelbrot set; given a rotation set $A$ under $m_2$, there exists a limb in the Mandelbrot set for which the external rays landing on the associated $\alpha$-fixed point is the set $A$.
 However, it should be noted that, in contrast to the Mandelbrot set, there are limbs of $\Sone$ which don't have an associated rotation number.
 It would be interesting to study the combinatorics of the sets $\Theta(\Limb)$ for these limbs.